 - Flash: some tools and quizzes on this site use Flash technology, and wherever possible an alternative text-based version is also provided on the site

 If you cannot access the information in any PDF document please email us

-The National Consumer Agency is committed to making its websites accessible to all people, regardless of ability.
+The Competition and Consumer Protection Commission is committed to making its websites accessible to all people, regardless of ability.

 It will continue to closely monitor developments and changes in WAI guidelines and general website best practice.